Wyndham City is located in the outer south-western suburbs of Melbourne and is one of the fastest growing areas in Victoria.

 According to the HtAG forecast, median prices for units in this LGA are still slowing and would be approximately 5 o’clock on the property clock (declining).

-Suburb Capital Growth & Price Variance Heatmaps for Units in Wyndham City
+Suburb Capital Growth & Price Heatmaps Wyndham City Units

 The heatmap below represents median price growth in this LGA on an annual basis for units in Wyndham City in 2020.